openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Offer {#issuer_initiated_issuance_ldp_vc}

-The following is a non-normative example of a Credential Offer of type `ldp_vc`:
+The following is a non-normative example of a Credential Offer of format `ldp_vc`:

 <{{examples/credential_offer_ldp_vc.json}}